Homology Medicines Reports Third Quarter 2022 Financial Results and Recent Highlights

 - Collaboration revenues for the quarter ended

-September 30, 2021were $1.7 million, compared to $0.6 millionfor the quarter ended September 30, 2020.
-Collaboration revenues for the third quarter 2021 included the recognition of all remaining deferred revenue and final reimbursement of R&D expenses under the Company’s former collaboration with Novartis, in addition to revenue recognized under Homology’s stock purchase agreement with Pfizer.
+September 30, 2022were $0.8 million, compared to $1.7 millionfor the quarter ended September 30, 2021.
+Collaboration revenue in each period included deferred revenue recognized under Homology’s stock purchase agreement with Pfizer.
+Collaboration revenues for the third quarter 2021 also included the recognition of deferred revenue and reimbursement of R&D expenses under the Company’s former collaboration with Novartis.

 - Total operating expenses for the quarter ended

-September 30, 2021were $32.3 million, compared to $28.8 millionfor the quarter ended September 30, 2020, and consisted of research and development expenses and general and administrative expenses.
+September 30, 2022were $33.7 million, compared to $32.3 millionfor the quarter ended September 30, 2021, and consisted of research and development expenses and general and administrative expenses.

 - Research and development expenses for the quarter ended

-- General and administrative expenses for each of the quarters ended
+- General and administrative expenses for the quarter ended

 This press release contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
-All statements contained in this press release that do not relate to matters of historical fact should be considered forward-looking statements, including without limitation statements regarding our expectations surrounding the potential, safety, efficacy, and regulatory and clinical progress of our product candidates; our plans to name a development candidate in a new therapeutic area and potential thereof; plans and timing for the release of additional preclinical and clinical data; our beliefs regarding our manufacturing capabilities; our position as a leader in the development of genetic medicines; the sufficiency of our cash and cash equivalents to fund our operations; and our participation in upcoming presentations and conferences.
-These statements are neither promises nor guarantees, but involve known and unknown risks, uncertainties and other important factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by the forward-looking statements, including, but not limited to, the following: the impact of the COVID-19 pandemic on our business and operations, including our preclinical studies and clinical trials, and on general economic conditions; we have and expect to continue to incur significant losses; our need for additional funding, which may not be available; failure to identify additional product candidates and develop or commercialize marketable products; the early stage of our development efforts; potential unforeseen events during clinical trials could cause delays or other adverse consequences; risks relating to the capabilities of our manufacturing facility; risks relating to the regulatory approval process; our product candidates may cause serious adverse side effects; inability to maintain our collaborations, or the failure of these collaborations; our reliance on third parties; failure to obtain
+We intend such forward-looking statements to be covered by the safe harbor provisions for forward-looking statements contained in Section 27A of the Securities Act of 1933, as amended and Section 21E of the Securities Exchange Act of 1934, as amended.
+All statements contained in this press release that do not relate to matters of historical fact should be considered forward-looking statements, including without limitation statements regarding: our expectations surrounding the potential, safety, efficacy, and regulatory and clinical progress of our product candidates; the potential of our gene therapy and gene editing platforms, including our GTx-mAb platform; our plans and timing for the release of additional preclinical and clinical data; our position as a leader in the development of genetic medicines; the sufficiency of our cash and cash equivalents to fund our operations; our plans to engage in future collaborations and strategic partnerships; and our participation in upcoming presentations and conferences.
+The words “believe,” “may,” “will,” “estimate,” “potential,” “continue,” “anticipate,” “intend,” “expect,” “could,” “would,” “project,” “plan,” “target,” and similar expressions are intended to identify forward-looking statements, though not all forward-looking statements use these words or expressions.
+These statements are neither promises nor guarantees, but involve known and unknown risks, uncertainties and other important factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by the forward-looking statements, including, but not limited to, the following: the impact of the COVID-19 pandemic on our business and operations, including our preclinical studies and clinical trials, and on general economic conditions; we have and expect to continue to incur significant losses; our need for additional funding, which may not be available; failure to identify additional product candidates and develop or commercialize marketable products; the early stage of our development efforts; potential unforeseen events during clinical trials could cause delays or other adverse consequences; risks relating to the regulatory approval process; interim, topline and preliminary data may change as more patient data become available, and are subject to audit and verification procedures that could result in material changes in the final data; our product candidates may cause serious adverse side effects; inability to maintain our collaborations, or the failure of these collaborations; our reliance on third parties, including for the manufacture of materials for our research programs, preclinical and clinical studies; failure to obtain